Post: 60% Faster Onboarding with HR Workflow Automation: How One HR Director Reclaimed 6 Hours a Week

 • Compliance gaps: Policy acknowledgment tracking lived in a spreadsheet, with no enforcement mechanism to catch missing signatures before a new hire’s first shift

-The hidden costs of manual HR workflows rarely show up in a single line item.
+The hidden costs of manual onboarding rarely appear in a single line item.
 They accumulate across delayed productivity, compliance exposure, and the opportunity cost of experienced HR professionals spending 12 hours a week on tasks that require zero judgment.
-Parseur’s research on manual data entry costs puts the per-employee burden at $28,500 annually — a figure that reflects exactly this pattern of high-touch, low-value coordination work.

-Sarah’s situation wasn’t unusual.
-It was the predictable output of a process that had never been designed — only inherited.
+This situation is not unusual.
+It is the predictable output of a process that had never been designed — only inherited.

 Approach: Map the Workflow Before Touching the Technology